-You are allowed to use software to solve (almost) any integral you encounter in this course.
-You will be required to use Mathematica or Grapher to draw paths, surfaces, and vector fields.
+You are allowed to use software to solve (almost) any integral you encounter in the homework.
+You will be required to use Mathematica, Desmos, or Grapher to draw paths, surfaces, and vector fields.
+You may not use electronics on quizzes or exams.